-- 1. Encourage infill development that is flexible, varied in type and appearance, includes residential, commercial, and civic uses, and reflects Rodeo's character. - 2.
-Direct all new development towards infill opportunities (i.e., vacant or underutilized parcels rather than open space beyond the developed area).
-(3-147) - Require that new development adhere to the Rodeo Waterfront/ Downtown Specific Plan goals, policies, and design standards and guidelines, which support a vision for a visually cohesive, economically viable, and people-oriented downtown and waterfront area.
-(3-155, 3-156) - 4.
-Partner with civic organizations to market downtown Rodeo and the waterfront to new businesses that are consistent with the vision of the Rodeo Waterfront/Downtown Specific Plan. - 5.
-Support and enable consolidation of parcels along Parker Avenue to facilitate flexible mixed-use development. - 6.
-Require major new development to provide recreational amenities for community enhancement along with adequate parking for residents, employees, visitors, and patrons.
-(3-155) - 7.
-Promote the development of water-oriented commercial, recreation, mixed-use, and transportation uses at the waterfront. - 8.
-Maximize public access to the Bay, including a waterfront trail.
-(3-152) - 9.
-Use distinct signage and streetscape design on both sides of Interstate 80 to create a better sense of cohesiveness throughout the community. - 10.
-Design new public spaces to celebrate the community's historic and cultural diversity. - 11.Work with civic organizations to support and enhance food truck events while minimizing competition with local businesses. - 12.
-Support beautification and walkability by enforcing codes related to illegal dumping, streets, sidewalks, properties, and building facades. - 13.
-Prioritize the safety and health of residents living adjacent to heavy industrial uses. - 14.
-Support agreements between the community and heavy industrial business operators.
+- Encourage infill development that is flexible, varied in type and appearance, includes residential, commercial, and civic uses, and reflects Rodeo's character. - 2.
+Require new development to adhere to the Rodeo Waterfront/ Downtown Specific Plan goals, policies, and design standards and guidelines, which support a vision for a visually cohesive, economically viable, and people-oriented downtown and waterfront area. - 3.
+Partner with civic organizations to market downtown Rodeo and the waterfront to new businesses that are consistent with the vision of the Rodeo Waterfront/Downtown Specific Plan. - Support and enable consolidation of parcels along Parker Avenue to facilitate flexible mixed-use development. - Require major new development to provide or contribute to recreational amenities for community enhancement. - Support community-led efforts to develop a pool at the site of the former Rodeo Swim Club. - 7.
+Promote development of water-oriented commercial, recreation, mixed-use, and transportation uses along the waterfront. - 8.
+Maximize public access to San Pablo Bay. - 9.
+Support implementation of a Safe Routes to School Program and provide adequate pedestrian and bicycle infrastructure. - 10.
+Use distinct signage and streetscape design elements on both sides of Interstate 80 to create a better sense of cohesiveness throughout the community. - 11.
+Design new public spaces to celebrate the community's historic and cultural diversity. - 12.
+Support efforts by civic organizations to hold community gatherings, such as food truck events. - 13.
+Support beautification and walkability through effective code enforcement and implementation of strategies to curb illegal dumping. - 14.
+Prioritize the safety and health of residents living adjacent to industrial uses